ECronin1973/programming-for-data-analytics/assignments/README.md

 # 📊 Assignment 05 – Population Analysis by Sex and Age

-This assignment explores population data by sex and single year of age using official census statistics.
-It demonstrates how to clean, transform, and analyse demographic data using Python and pandas, with a strong emphasis on clarity, reproducibility, and educational structure.
+For this assignment, I worked with official census statistics to explore population data broken down by sex and single year of age.
+The main goal was to clean, transform, and analyse demographic data using Python and pandas, while keeping the notebook clear, reproducible, and easy to follow.

----

 ## Task A — Sex-Based Age Analysis (70%)

-Write a Jupyter notebook that analyses the differences between the sexes by age in Ireland:
+The first part of the task focused on looking at differences between males and females across age groups in Ireland.
+Specifically, I had to:

-- Calculate the **weighted mean age** for each sex
+- Calculate the weighted mean age for each sex.
-- Measure the **difference between sexes** across single-year age groups
+- Measure the difference between sexes across single-year age groups.

-This part focuses solely on national-level data and does **not** require regional analysis.

----
+This analysis was done at the national level only, so regional breakdowns were not required.

 ## 📚 Learning Objectives

-By completing this task, students will:
+From this task, I was expected to:

-- Load and clean raw CSV data using pandas
+- Learn how to load and clean raw CSV data using pandas.
-- Pivot data to compare population counts by sex across age groups
+- Pivot the dataset to compare population counts by sex across age groups.
-- Compute weighted statistics: mean, median, and standard deviation
+- Compute weighted statistics such as mean, median, and standard deviation.
-- Visualise distributions using parametric bell curves and kernel density estimation (KDE)
+- Visualise distributions using parametric bell curves and kernel density estimation (KDE).
-- Export tidy, analysis-ready tables for further use or review
+- Export tidy, analysis-ready tables that could be reused or reviewed later.

----

 ## 🧰 Notebook Structure and Helper Functions

-The notebook follows a modular design with reusable helper blocks defined at the top.
-These support clarity, maintainability, and pedagogical transparency.
-Each helper is documented inline and used throughout the analysis cells.
+To keep the notebook organised, I used a modular design with helper functions defined at the top.
+These helpers made the analysis easier to maintain and ensured the work was transparent and educational.
+Each helper was documented inline and reused throughout the notebook.

 ### 🔧 Key Helpers